numpy-user/OCVBot/README.md

-# OCVbot
+# OCVBot

-The OSRS Computer Vision bot
+The OSRS Computer Vision Bot

 - This bot is an image bot, meaning it interacts with the game client the same way a human does: by looking for specific images or patterns and responding